o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uiparticleemittercomponent.md

 ---
-description: ' Use Lua scripting to control the UI particle emitter component in &ALYlong;. '
+description: ' Use Lua scripting to control the UI particle emitter component in Amazon Lumberyard. '
 title: UIParticleEmitterComponent
 ---
 # UIParticleEmitterComponent {#lua-scripting-ces-api-ui-uiparticleemittercomponent}